ljbade/wolf4sdl/README-dc.txt

-Wolf4SDL\DC 1.5
+Wolf4SDL\DC 1.7
-ported to Dreamcast by fackue
+ported to Dreamcast by dcbasic

 A port of Wolf4SDL by Moritz "Ripper" Kroll.

-Changes:
- 1.6 <October 04, 2008>
-  - Getting the DC port up-to-date

- 1.5 <May 25, 2008>
+What's new in 1.7:
-  - Mouse support
+- See Changes-dc.txt
-  - Weapon switch support
-  - Controllers with C & Z button support
-  - Command line parameters via 'params.txt' support
-  - SOD mission pack support via menu
-  - Commercial CD-ROM swap support

 Instructions:
 - Extract the Wolf4SDL\DC archive to it's own folder.
-- Put your *.wl6 files inside /wolf3d (if you have a commercial CD-ROM release of Wolfenstein you can skip this step).
+- Put your *.wl6 files inside /cd/data/wolf3d (if you have a commercial CD-ROM release of Wolfenstein you can skip this step).
-- If you want use the command line, create a text file called 'params.txt' (without quotes) in the folder you extracted Wolf4SDL\DC to and add any valid parameters.
+- If you want to use the command line, create a text file called 'args.txt' (without quotes) in the /cd/data/wolf3d folder and add any valid arguments.
 Please keep them on one line.
 - Download and install BootDreams (http://dchelp.dcemulation.org/?BootDreams).
 - Open the folder you extracted Wolf4SDL\DC to in BootDreams.
 - Select a task.
 If you'd like to burn Wolf4SDL\DC directly to a CD-R, select